-How do I find TESTs?
+How do I get to the catalog?

 How do I login?

-Simply come in and select a Password to get started.
-Your User name is your Patron number.
-Once you have your User name and Password, click on “ERC catalog” on the left sidebar of the ERC homepage.
-On the “Welcome to the Delaware Center for Teacher Education” page, click on Education Resource Center; this will take you to the ERC catalog page.
-Do not try to login at the “District users” login.
-The patron login is located in the upper right corner of the catalog page; enter your User name (patron number) and Password.
-Click on the “My Info” tab to see what you have out.
+Simply come in and open an account to get started.
+You will receive a Patron number which you need to set up an online account.
+Once you have your Patron number, click on “Online Catalog” on the right sidebar of the ERC homepage.
+[NOTE: If you are on the login page for “District Administrators,” please click CANCEL.]
+On the “Welcome to the College of Education and Human Development” page, click on Education Resource Center; this will take you to the ERC catalog page.
+In the upper right corner of the catalog page there is a box “Create Account.”
+Click on this box and follow the directions for setting up an account.
+Once your account is set up, you can login to check your account, place holds and renew items.
 If you have any problems, click on the “How do I..” icon or contact the ERC.

 How do I place a HOLD on an item?

-If you would like to place a HOLD on an item for later pickup, you may call the ERC at 302-831-2335.
+If you would like to place a HOLD on an item for later pickup, you may call the ERC at (302) 831-2335.
 Once you have set up an Online account, you may place HOLDs thru our online catalog.
-Simply come in and select a Password to get started.
-Your User name is your Patron number.
-Once you have your User name and Password, click on “ERC catalog” on the left sidebar of the ERC homepage.
-On the “Welcome to the Delaware Center for Teacher Education” page, click on Education Resource Center; this will take you to the ERC catalog page.
-Do not try to login at the “District users” login.
-The patron login is located in the upper right corner of the catalog page; enter your User name (patron number) and Password.
-Conduct your search and select your item by clicking on the title.
+Login to your account, conduct your search and select your item by clicking on the title.
 If you want a HOLD placed on this item, click on the HOLD icon (upper right corner).
-If you have any problems, click on the “How do I…” icon or contact teh ERC.
+If you have any problems, click on the “How do I…” icon or contact the ERC.
 Please allow 24 hours for the HOLD to be processed.